Paul Sewald: Personal life

 Sewald's father, Mark, is a former college baseball pitcher who was drafted out of high school by the Boston Red Sox in 1979.
-Both of Sewald's parents are accountants.
+Sewald's parents are accountants.
 He received his bachelor's degree in accounting from the University of San Diego.
 Sewald's younger brother, Johnny, an outfielder, was selected in the 14th round of the 2015 MLB draft out of Arizona State University by the Houston Astros.

-Sewald's wife, Molly, gave birth to their first child, a daughter, in August 2021.
+Sewald met his wife, Molly, while he was pitching in the Arizona Fall League and she was at Arizona State University.
+Their first child, a daughter, was born in August 2021.